Mexico City marks 500 years since conquest battle began - WTMJ

 In the end, Viesca says, Cuauhtemoc — the last Aztec emperor — “had few troops with the strength left to fight.”

-Medical anthropologist Sandra Guevara noted that smallpox assumed a form so virulent among Indians not previously exposed to it — and with no immunological defenses against it — that even those who survived were probably blinded or developed gangrene in their feet, noses and mouths.
+Medical anthropologist Sandra Guevara noted that smallpox assumed a form so virulent among Indigenous people not previously exposed to it — and with no immunological defenses against it — that even those who survived were probably blinded or developed gangrene in their feet, noses and mouths.

 By the time the city fell, there were so many corpses the Spaniards couldn’t occupy the city fully for months.
 The only way to get rid of the stench was to demolish the Aztec houses to bury the dead in the rubble.